nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

    - each event has a certain probability.
 All probabilities are known beforehand
    - at a given time, only one of the events can happen

-- An **information source**  = the set of all events together with their probabilities
+- An **information source** is the set of all events together with their probabilities

 - One event is called a **message**